Vnet-as/postfwd-anti-geoip-spam-plugin/docs/README.md

 ### Postfwd configuration

 Add following rules to postfwd configuration file `postfwd.cf`.
-You can use your own message and value of parameter `client_uniq_country_login_count`, which sets maximum number of unique countries to allow user to log in via sasl.
+You can use your own message and value of parameters:
+- `client_uniq_country_login_count`: Sets maximum number of unique countries to allow user to log in via sasl.
+- `client_uniq_ip_login_count`: Sets maximum number of unique IP addresses to allow user to log in via sasl.

 ```bash
 # Anti spam botnet rule: